seqcode/miniMDS/README.md

 ``python minimds_inter.py -l 100000 data/GM12878_combined_interchromosomal data/GM12878_combined_intrachromosomal 1000000 10000``

 This will perform partitioned MDS on each of the intra-chromosomal structures at 10-Kbp resolution and then assemble the chromosomes into a whole-genome structure using 1-Mbp-resolution inter-chromosomal data.
+Remember that structures are not saved by default.

 #### Other parameters (optional)